UN: Migrant deaths on sea routes to Europe more than double | Law-Order

 - Spain

-The number of migrants and refugees who died while attempting to reach Europe on dangerous sea crossings more than doubled so far this year compared to the first six months of 2020, the United Nations' migration agency said in a new report.
+The number of migrants and refugees who died while attempting to reach Europe on dangerous sea crossings more than doubled so far this year compared to the first six months of 2020, the U.N. migration agency said Wednesday in a new report.

-At least 1,146 people perished between January and June, according to the International Organization for Migration.
-The number of people travelling on sea routes to Europe also increased, but only by 56%, the IOM's report said.

 The IOM says the actual number of deaths on sea routes to Europe may be far higher as many shipwrecks go unreported and others are hard to verify.